-At-the-money options: The strike price equals the index's current market price.
+At-the-money options: The strike price equals the current market price of the Underlying ETP's shares.

-In-the-money options: The strike price is more favorable than the index's market price.
+In-the-money options: The strike price is more favorable than the current market price of the Underlying ETP's shares.

 Expiration: Options must be exercised or traded by a certain date; otherwise, they lapse.